Home Cocktails Cocktail Addison

 Common Mistake

-A common mistake is over-shaking the cocktail, which can dilute the flavors and affect the texture.
+A common mistake is over-shaking the cocktail, which can dilute the flavors and result in a less crisp drink.

 Frequently Asked Questions

-What type of gin is best for making an Addison cocktail?
+What type of gin works best in an Addison cocktail?

-Can I use a different type of vermouth in the Addison cocktail?
+Can I use sweet vermouth instead of dry vermouth in an Addison?

-Is the Addison cocktail served with a garnish?
+Is the Addison cocktail served straight or on the rocks?

 You Might Also Like